SPEAK WITH A TEAM MEMBER (770) 920-6030

 In both cases, the Probate Judge may honor or deny the request, but it is more favorable when everyone is on board.

 Do Estate Executors Receive Any Compensation?
+Executor of Estate Fees.

-Do Estate Executors Receive Any Compensation?In Georgia, executors work with or without pay, depending on the decedent’s will.
+In Georgia, executors work with or without pay, depending on the decedent’s will.
 Those who do receive compensation are paid out of the probate estate.

 If the deceased person doesn’t mention any compensation in their will, then the executor will be paid per Georgia’s state law.

-What Can Cause Problems for an Executor?
+What Can Cause Problems for an Executor of the Estate?

 1. Interim distribution

-Interim distribution is allocating assets to heirs or beneficiaries even when outstanding creditors still have to be paid or there is remaining property to sell.
+Interim distribution is allocating assets to heirs or beneficiaries even when outstanding creditors still have to be paid, or there is remaining property to sell.

 Although Georgia law technically allows this, it carries a HUGE risk.